he was born dead...

 But then again, why did the “Word” he had heard at Sunday school “Be not conformed to the standard of this world…” which, in his diurnal meditation, he had interpreted to imply that “he was idiosyncratically created for an explicit assignment by an Omniscient, Omnipotent Spirit,” ceaselessly echo in his bantam bosom.

 As it would be, Dorcas was not an “ordinary” woman, and definitely not an “ordinary” mother.
-Standing slightly below 5 feet, this woman with chestnut eyes possesses a Michelangelo’s “David” confidence that is beyond comprehension.
+Standing slightly below 5 feet, this woman with chestnut eyes possessed a Michelangelo’s “David” confidence that is beyond comprehension.
 Notwithstanding the operose pregnancy and torturous parturition, she had strenuously endured, her upbringing had not been a bed of roses either.

 As the eldest of thirteen children, and raised in a family structure that abhorred selfishness, and the words, “me, myself and I” tantamount to debauchery, she had learnt to invariably indulge the needs of her siblings first, perennially give unconditional love and reverentially listen to disparate opinions.
 In a period when equal rights did not imply impertinence and untrammeled lasciviousness, it was peerless devotion to first her father, then her husband and the quality and consistency of service she furnished regardless of the available resources that distinguished a woman’s mettle.

-With tears climbing down the walls of his cheeks, and an intractable stammer, as if words stubbornly refused to pier on his lips, a fate that enshrines his being whenever he talks about his mother, Nya′ states;
+With tears climbing down the walls of his cheeks, and an intractable stammer, as if words stubbornly refuse to pier on his lips, a fate that enshrines his being whenever he talks about his mother, Nya′ states;

 “There are very few words I have discovered with the capacity to blanket the eternal avalanche of gratitude I have for my mother.”